Inflect logo

 Natural Disaster Risk

-California has a High natural disaster risk profile, with a FEMA National Risk Index score of 89.02 as of September 2025.
-This high score is driven by significant exposure to several major hazards that require careful site selection and infrastructure resilience planning.
+California has a High natural disaster risk profile, with a FEMA National Risk Index score of 89.02, as of September 2025.
+Site selection and facility engineering are critical to mitigating these factors.
+The primary risks for data center operations include:

 WHY CHOOSE US?Helping You Find Connectivity Solutions For Your Business